About the University

 Health insurance is required of all full-time degree, resident, and international students with F1 and J1 visas.

 For this reason, enrollment in the UT Student Health Insurance Plan is automatic at the time of registration.
+This plan can not be waived for another option.

 Austin has housing opportunities to suit everyone’s tastes.
 Whether you prefer dorm-style living, a co-op or just an apartment, Austin has it all.
 Students and scholars are responsible for making their own housing arrangements.